evans1112/bcitoolboxrmd/docs/index.rst

    :target: https://www.debian.org/releases/buster/

-BCI Toolbox is a statistical and analytical tool in python, which can help researchers perform quantitative modeling and analysis for behavioral data.
+BCI Toolbox is a statistical and analytical tool in python, which can help researchers perform quantitative modeling and analysis for behavioral data based on BCI model.
 The present BCI toolbox offers a robust platform for BCI model implementation, facilitating its widespread use and enabling researchers to delve into the data to uncover underlying cognitive mechanisms.

 Here is the introduction to BCI Toolbox.
-You can start by reading the installation instructions.
+Users can start by reading the installation instructions.

 .. toctree::